Dashfire/LearningPython/README.md

     </h3>
 </div>
 <p>
-    This function is iterating through the Fibonacci sequence using recursion with the function Fibo1 and the function Fibo2 is doing the same with a for loop.
+    This programm is iterating through the Fibonacci sequence using recursion with the function Fibo1 and the function Fibo2 is doing the same with a for loop.
 </p>
 <div>
     <h3>